vinceingithub/Remove-All-Kali-Linux-Tools/README.md

 # Remove All Kali Linux Tools
-The scripts removes/uninstalls all the hacking tools or any tool installed in Kali Linux
+The scripts removes/uninstalls all the hacking tools installed by default in Kali Linux

 # How to Use This Script